-Join Vince Kotchian for an in-depth discussion in this video Scaling a recipe, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Scaling a recipe, part of Learning Everyday Math.

 - In this movie I'm gonna explain how to scale…a recipe or change the amounts of a recipe…to serve either more people or fewer people.…So let's say you are making cookies…and the example I wanna use is,…you're gonna make cookies for the…House of Representatives in Washington, D.C.…So let's say your recipe will make 30 cookies…but you realize that there's 435 members of the House.…So you need to scale it up to make 435 cookies.…